AlecWilliams27/AlecWilliams27.github.io/My Work.md

 tags: [mywork]
 ---

-Here you’ll find a collection of dashboards that reflect my growth as a Business Intelligence Analyst —
+Here you’ll find a collection of dashboards and projects that reflect my growth as a Business Intelligence Analyst —
 each one combining curiosity, creativity, and a data-driven mindset.

 {% assign works = site.posts | where_exp: 'post', 'post.tags contains "dashboard"' | sort: 'date' | reverse %}